REST Methods

 addError function

-Adding error by error in a response instance:
+Adding error by error in a response's instance:

 $this->addError('Something went wrong')